Normally, Chinese Checkers

 Minimum Number of Moves

-left hand triangle to the right triangle in 27 moves.
-It appears the
+from the left hand triangle to the right triangle in 27 moves.

 The following table shows 5 solutions.
 They are